Skip to main content

 First Reduction Job: High Scores

 Let's create a simple Reduction job that tracks high scores for players in a game.
-When a player achieves a new personal best score, our job will emit an event to celebrate their achievement.
+When a player achieves a new personal best score, our job will send an event to celebrate their achievement.

 Overview